ssvlabs/ssv-dkg/README.md

 6. Initiator packs the deal bundles together and sends them back to all operators (/dkg)
 7. Operators process dkg bundles and finish the DKG protocol of creating a shared key.
 After DKG process is finished each operator has a share of the shared key which can be used for signing duties
 8. Operator sends to the initiator a success message
-9. Initiator prepares the deposit transaction and sends to the operators to sign
+9. Initiator prepares the deposit data with a signing root
-10. After the sigs are collected the deposit transaction is send to the network

 Output of DKG process:
 ```go